 - No project dashboard

 nTask eliminates the need for multiple software options as it serves as an all-inclusive tool capable enough to handle several tasks at once.
-It also works as a free project management tool as its free version is quite comprehensive.
+It also works as a free project management solution as its free version is quite comprehensive.
 Paid accounts start from $2.99 per user and month.

 - Software is easy to use

 As a project management tool, Paymo is more focused on invoicing, time tracking, and billing than other facets of project management.
 Thus, it falls somewhere in the middle as PM software.

 It might be too expensive for small businesses, starting from about $11 per person.
 Paymo can be used to manage workflow.
 However, its main focus is invoicing, and this is evident in the app.

 - The task timer is quite detailed, unlike Workfront which has no time tracking feature.

 - More focused on invoicing than complete project management

 Nifty is a collaborative task management software that lets you manage workflow, track deliveries, assign tasks, manage schedules, and communicate with your team and clients all in one space.